qalqi/now/README.md

 This project not only facilitates language-inclusive digital development but also champions cultural diversity on the web, fostering a more enriched and inclusive online experience.
 Embrace the "Now" initiative and unlock the full potential of the digital world in your preferred language!

+Apps:
+[1234](https://qrd.at/1234)https://qrd.at/1234 - A game to learn letters of new languages in an explorative way